The Capris: History

 Mike Mincieli (born Michael Mincieli; their original first tenor) died on March 15, 2015.

 Wayne Smith, their most recent lead singer, died on March 12, 2016.

 Style

-Santo's favorite singer was Clyde McPhatter, along with James Shepherd of Shep and the Limelites.
+Santo's favorite singer was Clyde McPhatter, along with James Shephard of Shep and the Limelites.
 The Capris patterned their sound on African-American vocal groups, rather than fellow Italian-Americans such as Dion DiMucci.